watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 serial = $dir/serial # The current serial number
 ```

-We need to create several sub-directories.
+We need to create several sub-directories and files.
 Save and exit the `myCA_openssl.cnf` file and return to the `/usr/lib/ssl` directory.
+Create the `crl` and `newcerts` directories.
 For the `index.txt` file, simply create an empty file named `index.txt`.
-For the `serial` file, create the file and put a single number in
-string format (e.g. 1000) in the file.
+For the `serial` file, create the file and put a single number in string format (e.g. 1000) in the file.

 Now that you have set up the configuration file `myCA_openssl.cnf`, you can create and issue certificates.